 Being submissive to 'those taking the lead' in their religion instead of worshipping God directly, could be viewed by their God Jehovah as a modern day form of idolatry.
 There is a huge difference between listening respectfully to Elders if you ask for their advice, and 'obeying' them or being 'submissive'.

-The Watchtower says this, ' By word or action, may we never challenge the channel of communication that Jehovah is using today. ... we should cherish our privilege to cooperate ... should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.
+' By word or action, may we never challenge the channel of communication that Jehovah is using today. ... we should cherish our privilege to cooperate ... should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

-According to the Watchtower, 'Salvation is not to be ascribed to human institutions.'
-(WT Sept 15, 2002, article 'Salvation Belongs to Jehovah'.)
+'Salvation is not to be ascribed to human institutions.'
+(Watchtower Magazine, Sept 15, 2002, article 'Salvation Belongs to Jehovah'.)
 According to the Bible, salvation belongs to the Lord.
 Psalms 3:8.
 Thus, according to the faith of JW's, they should not ascribe salvation to any person, government, organization, or religion.

 The organization doesn't allow JW's to honor someone on their birthday.
 They can't celebrate Mother's Day, or Father's Day either because they believe this would exalt their parents to a position above God.
 (Also referred to as 'creature worship').
 Yet at the same time, the leaders within the organization expect JW's to give them the honor, dedication, devotion, respect, and obedience that is reserved only for God.
 WT Nov 15, 2009, Article: Treasure Your Place in the Congregation.